El Mina, Lebanon

-El-Mina or El Mina (Arabic: الميناء / ALA-LC: al-Mīnā’, which means "the harbour"), is the coastal side and harbor of Tripoli, Northern Lebanon.
+El-Mina or El Mina (Arabic: الميناء / ALA-LC: al-Mīnā’, which means 'the harbour'), is the coastal side and harbor of Tripoli, Northern Lebanon.
 El-Mina occupies the coastal location of the old Phoenician city of Tripolis.
 It is Lebanon's second-largest city, situated 5 km to the east.

 El-Mina has a municipality on its own, for few decades now.
 The commercial Port of Tripoli falls within El Mina jurisdiction, but is operated jointly by the municipalities of El-Mina and Tripoli.

 History

 El-Mina is the harbor of the ancient city of Tripolis that dates back to the Phoenician era.

 From that period, El-Mina was the commercial and fishing port of Tripoli, eventually having its own municipal board in the beginning of the 20th century, but within the context of greater Tripoli.
 It was called also Tripoli Marina.

+The coast of El Mina is also where the Sinking of HMS Victoria occurred on 22nd June 1883, leading to the drowning of 350 British naval seamen.The vessel rest vertically on the sea bed and is a protected wreck site by the Lebanese Coast Guard.

 Geography

 El-Mina is the city with the largest number of islands surrounding it, along the Levantine coastline.
 It has nine islands, the closest, the Abdul Wahab Island, can be visited by crossing a bridge over the sea.
 The farthest island, Ramkin, is 10 km away from the coast, and has a lighthouse.
 Four of the islands have been declared as natural reservations, to help breed fish, and preserve their natural habitat.

 The city's seashore extends 3 to 4 k.

 The city is mostly flat, and has a diameter of only 1 km, that extends from the seashore to the border of the city of Tripoli.
 Due to large expansion, El-Mina and Tripoli are almost attached.